-Unlike some towns, Westerly isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Westerly are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Westerly is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Westerly is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Westerly who work in office and administrative support (13.17%), management occupations (10.80%), and sales jobs (9.23%).

 Westerly is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Westerly citizens is very high relative to the national average among all cities (21.84%): 34.81% of adults in Westerly have a bachelor's degree or even advanced degree.
+The population of Westerly is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.81% of adults in Westerly have a bachelor's degree or even advanced degree.